GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/README.md

 - The need for a nuanced, soft-containment system is underscored by benchmarks like [OR-Bench](https://arxiv.org/abs/2405.20947), which formally measures the real and pervasive problem of over-refusal in AI models.
 - Finally, the "lower damage ceiling" approach is validated by the consensus from security researchers and industry press that there is [no silver bullet for prompt-injection](https://www.wired.com/story/generative-ai-prompt-injection-hacking/), making privilege limitation the most practical and robust defense.

-**6. Preserving Base Model Capabilities**
-Vault Protocol explicitly preserves the base LLM as the Creativity layer rather than attempting to replace it with purely structured systems.
-This ensures we maintain the fluency, creativity, and emergent abilities that make modern LLMs valuable, while adding structure where structure helps (factual knowledge, safety guidelines).
-This hybrid approach avoids the brittleness of pure symbolic systems while addressing the hallucination and safety issues of pure neural approaches.
+**6. The Hybrid Solution: A Neuro-Symbolic Architecture**

+Ultimately, the Vault Protocol is a blueprint for a hybrid, **Neuro-Symbolic architecture**.
+It does not seek to replace the powerful, creative capabilities of the base LLM, but to ground them in a structured, logical framework.
+This approach directly aligns with advanced AI research, which has moved beyond the false dichotomy of pure neural vs. pure symbolic systems.

+The goal is to create systems that can reason with the formal precision of a logical engine, as demonstrated in [pioneering work on Logical Neural Networks (Riegel et al., 2020)](https://arxiv.org/abs/2006.13155), while maintaining the fluency of a language model.
+This is achieved by designing [modular architectures that can compose specialized skills (Andreas et al., 2015)](https://arxiv.org/abs/1511.02799) and by building systems that can [learn and utilize structured, symbolic knowledge (Ellis et al., 2020)](https://arxiv.org/abs/2006.08381).
+By separating perception from symbolic reasoning, as in the [Neuro-Symbolic Concept Learner (Mao et al., 2019)](https://arxiv.org/abs/1904.12584), the Vault Protocol avoids the brittleness of older systems while addressing the hallucination and reliability issues of modern LLMs.
+It is a practical roadmap for an AI that is not just more powerful, but also more auditable and amenable to verification, improving reliability and trustworthiness.